-Created a bunch of lessons on egghead.io and helped many new instructors get started, but most of the hard work has been done by Joel Hooks and Trevor Miller.
+Created a bunch of lessons on egghead.io and helped many new instructors get started, but most of the hard work has been done by Joel Hooks.
 Joel leads our amazing dev and design teams and I’m really looking forward to the improvements we have planned for this year.

 I’ll soon be teaching my 10-year-old son and 17-year-old nephew how to code, so I plan on creating a lot of material this year around what I learn from teaching them.